 The Gratitude Challenge #28DaysOfThanks

-If you’d like to embark with me on this practice of giving thanks every day, I invite you to join my Living My Best Life Facebook Group where I will be posting daily gratitude journal prompts and affirmations.
-If Facebook isn’t your thing or you know the notifications will get lost and you’ll forget to check in like I do in all of these challenges that I join, then let’s connect via email instead.
-Enter your details below to get your daily prompts and affirmations.
+If you’d like to embark with me on this practice of giving thanks every day, I invite you to join this challenge to receive daily gratitude journal prompts and affirmations for the next 28 days.
+Enter your details below to begin.
 Who doesn’t love a little sunshine in their life every morning?!

 More law of attraction reading: